Insights

 #5 Emphasize Emotions, Not Just Events

 What happens in your story is important for the plot.
-But your audience members probably won’t have experienced the same exact events you have.
-However, almost everyone in your audience will be able to relate to the emotions that surround the events in your story.
+While your audience probably won’t have experienced the same events you have, almost everyone will be able to relate to the emotions surrounding those events.

-So don’t focus on being assigned a new project at work; emphasize the feelings of inadequacy, overwhelm, and stress.
-Don’t focus on the experience of being the only woman of color in your company; emphasize the feelings of loneliness, rejection, and exclusion.
+So don’t focus on the details of a new project assignment at work; emphasize the feelings of inadequacy, overwhelm, and stress.
+Don’t just focus on the experience of being the only woman of color in your company; emphasize the feelings of loneliness, rejection, and exclusion.

-If you can make your audience feel as if they are living the story with you, rather than just being told a story, you’ll be able to connect more deeply and transform your audience through storytelling.
+If your audience feels that they are living the story with you rather than just passively listening, you’ll connect with them more deeply and transform them through storytelling.

 X Mark icon